expresso/router/README.md

 You can specify your own app by passing a custom `app` property to the `createApp` options object.
 This is useful if you want to use your own express middlewares, or if you want to use a different version of express.

-The documentation can be customized via the `documentation` property, which accepts four optional properties, each one describing one manner of exposing documentation:
+The documentation can be customized via the `documentation` optional property, which accepts four optional properties, each one describing one manner of exposing documentation:

 - `ui` (object): Generates the swagger UI documentation
   - `endpoint` (string): Endpoint through which swaggerUI will be available